deislabs/wagi/docs/configuring_and_running.md

   - `route` (REQUIRED): The path that is appended to the server URL to create a full URL (e.g. `/foo` becomes `https://example.com/foo`)
   - `module` (REQUIRED): A module reference.
 See Module References below.
   - `repository`: RESERVED for future use
-  - `entrypoint` (default: `_start`): The name of the function within the module.
+  - `entrypoint` (Optional, default: `_start`): The name of the function within the module.
 This will directly execute that function.
 Most WASM/WASI implementations create a `_start` function by default.
 An example of a module that declares 3 entrypoints can be found [here](https://github.com/technosophos/hello-wagi).
+  - `argv`: (Optional, default: "${SCRIPT_NAME} ${ARGS}").
+This determines what the `argv` array looks like for the invoked program.
+The CGI 1.1 spec says that the `argv` array should contain the script name followed by the parameters.
+However, some Wasm modules require specifically formatted `argv`.
+This allows a way to override the CGI 1.1 defaults.
+Example: `argv = "ruby index.rb ${SCRIPT_NAME} ${ARGS}"`.
+This could expand to `ruby index.rb /example param1=val1 param2=val2`

 Here is a brief example of a `modules.toml` file that declares two routes: